PeterCamilleri/mini_readline/README.md

 * The option[:auto_source] must be set to the class name of the new completer.
 * Any optional, additional options required by the completer must be set.

-<br> See the section Options above for more details on setting/controlling
+<br>See the section Options above for more details on setting/controlling
 options.

 <br>Note: Elsewhere in the code above there exists a require 'English'
 statement to permit the use of clearer, easier to read access to regular expression results.

-<br> An example of a custom auto-complete facility may be found in the mysh
+<br>An example of a custom auto-complete facility may be found in the mysh
 gem located at: https://github.com/PeterCamilleri/mysh/blob/master/lib/mysh/user_input/smart_source.rb

+### Other APIs

+The module method MiniReadline#term_info can be used to obtain information about the dimensions of the console.
+The value returned is an array with [ rows, columns ] for the console.
+Note that if the console window is resized, this data may change.

 ### Important Security Note